 3. Family Visa

-Residents who qualify can bring their close family members, like a spouse, children, and sometimes parents, to live with them in Dubai.
+Qualified residents can bring close family members, such as a spouse, children, and, in some cases, parents, to live with them in Dubai.

 Renewal Process & Requirements: